temporalio/temporal-learning/docs/tutorials/go/subscriptions/index.md

 }
 ```

-The other data class we'll create is `Periods`.
+The other data class you'll create create is `Periods`.
 This struct contains information about how long the Subscription lasts, along with how much is charged per billing period.

 ```go